KingsleyXie/BirthdayEmail/README.md

 0 8 * * * cd /path/to/directory/ && php index.php
 ```

-In this example, the tool will automatically run at 08:00 a.m. every day, generate birthday card and send email for each member that is celebrating a birthday.
+In this example, the tool will automatically run at 08:00 :clock8: every morning, generate birthday card and send email for each member that is celebrating a birthday.

 If any error occurs, each email address in `Config::$mail['error']['admin']` will receive an alert.

 ### Notes
-It is recommended **NOT** to deploy on the `www-root` directory on the web server since the operation runs under command line interface.
+It is recommended **NOT** to deploy on the `www-root`:link: directory on the web server since the operation runs under command line interface.

 More significantly, there are directories that may contain privacy information: